SecondRecipe

 Air fried modak

-Ganesh chaturthi is round the corner.
+Ganesh chaturthi festival is round the corner.
 So are the modaks, karanji and laddus.
-Ganesh chaturthi is a 10 day long festival.
+Ganesh chaturthi celebrations are a 10 day long festival especially in Maharashtra.
 Hence, many different dishes are served.
 This 10 day long festival is celebrated across India.
-However, it is the most celebrated festival of Maharashtra.
 People love visiting pandals across the city and wait for hours in queues to see their favourite Bappa.
-Air fried modaks is our take on fried modaks.
+Air fried modaks is our take on fried modaks or talniche modak, the favorite sweet of lord Ganesha.

-Traditionally, this Maharashtrian dessert resembles a fried dumpling.
+Traditionally, this Maharashtrian dessert resembles a fried sweet dumpling.
 It is made with whole wheat flour or atta.
 It has the same filling as ukadiche modak consisting of jaggery coconut and spices.
 Ukadiche modak is made with rice flour and is gluten free.
 Unlike fried wheat modaks, it is steamed.
-Apart from that you can also make mawa modaks in various fruit flavors like strawberry and chocolate.
+Apart from that you can also make mawa modaks in various fruit flavors like strawberry and chocolate or peanut butter for a vegan version.
+Refer to links below for all the amazing modak recipes.

 air fried modak